Polymer/pwa-starter-kit/redux-and-state-management.md

 ### Some definitions

 When working with Redux, a bunch of words get used a lot, that might sound confusing at first:
 - **state**: this is the information contained by the app.
-In general, any element properties that you use could be considered the state
+In general, any element properties that you use could be considered the state.
 - **store**: the thing that holds the state.
 You can only have one store, and it is the source of all truth.
-You can get the state from the store via `store.getState()`
+You can get the state from the store via `store.getState()`.
 - **actions**: represent the facts about “what happened” to the state, and are how the application communicates with the store (to tell it that something needs to be updated.
 You send an action `MEOW` to the store using `store.dispatch(MEOW)`.
 - **action creators**: functions that create actions.
 They return an action, which can then be dispatched.
 You use an action creator in your app via `store.dispatch(doAMeow())`.
 Action creators can also dispatch asynchronous actions, which makes them very useful!
-- **reducers**: describe how the state updates as a result of an action.They are functions that take the old state, an action, and (after doing some work), return a brand new copy of the state, with the right updates applied.
+- **reducers**: describe how the state updates as a result of an action.
+They are functions that take the old state, an action, and (after doing some work), return a brand new copy of the state, with the right updates applied.

 ### Naming conventions
 We recommend structuring your application code as follows: